sunpho84/e-snort/README.md

 An expression is static polymorphic for a node in the AST Fund and Comps are written into the node

+When it will be the time, we can generalize sum into algebricCombine

 Grill
 ---
 We define grill!